postgrespro/pg_probackup/Documentation.md

 ARCHIVE backup rely on [continuous archiving](#setting-up-continuous-wal-archiving) to provide WAL segments required to restore the cluster to a consistent state at the time the backup was taken.

 During [backup](#backup) pg_probackup ensures that WAL files containing WAL records between START LSN and STOP LSN are actually exists in '*backup_dir*/wal/*instance_name*' directory.
 Also pg_probackup ensures that WAL records between START LSN and STOP LSN can be parsed.
-This costly precations eliminates the risk of silent WAL corruption.
+This precations eliminates the risk of silent WAL corruption.

 #### STREAM mode